 What is Stiolto Respimat?

 Stiolto Respima containes a combination of olodaterol and tiotropium.
-Olodaterol is a bronchodilator.
+Olodaterol is a long-acting bronchodilator.
 Tiotropium is an anticholinergic.
 These medications work by relaxing muscles in the airways to improve breathing.

 Stiolto Respimat will not treat a bronchospasm attack that has already begun.

 Stiolto Respimat is for use only in people with COPD and should not be used to treat asthma.

 Stiolto Respimat is for use only in people with chronic obstructive pulmonary disease (COPD) and should not be used to treat asthma.

 Olodaterol may increase the risk of death in people with asthma, but the risk in people with COPD is not known.
 Use only the prescribed dose of Stiolto Respima, and do not use it for longer than your doctor recommends.

 Before taking this medicine

 You should not use Stiolto Respimat if you are allergic to olodaterol, tiotropium, or ipratropium (Atrovent, Combivent, DuoNeb).
 Stiolto Respimat is for use only in people with COPD and should not be used to treat asthma.

 To make sure Stiolto Respimat is safe for you, tell your doctor if you have:

 heart disease, high blood pressure;